Indezine Logo

 Figure 4: Hide slides with a click

 You are not necessarily restricted to Slide Sorter view to hide or unhide slides.
-You can also right-click the slides within the Slides Pane, and select the Hide Slide option within the right-click menu (highlighted in red within Figure 5), or even use the Hide Slide button on the Slide Show tab of the Ribbon.
+You can also right-click the slides within the Slides Pane, and select the Hide Slide option within the right-click menu, as shown highlighted in red within Figure 5, below, or even use the Hide Slide button on the Slide Show tab of the Ribbon.

 Hide slides from the Slides Pane